Understanding Fluid Dynamics for the CAST Mechanical Section

 Preparing for Success: Key Takeaways

 - Master the Principles: Don’t just memorize formulas.
-Truly understand Pascal’s Law in hydraulic lifts and the Bernoulli’s principle and venturi effect.
+Truly understand Pascal’s Law in hydraulic lifts and the Bernoulli’s principle and Venturi effect.

 - Connect to the Job: Think about where you see these principles at work, from a simple hydraulic jack to the complex thermal management in electronics.